 Client stumbles on uneven terrain.
 Clients are required to wear adequate footwear that is compatible with crampon use.
+Guides must instruct clients with suitable walking technique and assist them navigating particularly challenging sections.

 Heightened danger of winter ice.
-Clients must be protected from sliding on blue winter ice.
+Clients must be protected from sliding on blue winter ice by suitable route choice, fixed or running ropes, and proper group management.
+Crampons for winter ice must be inspected for sharpness and refurbished if necessary.